 Komandarev’s follow-up, “Rounds,” is set on the eve of the 30th anniversary of the fall of communism in the Eastern European nation.
 Echoing his previous film, it centers on three pairs of police officers who patrol the capital in their squad cars over the course of a long and eventful night.
 As with “Directions,” Komandarev again raises larger questions about Bulgarian society three decades after its rough transition to democracy began.
 As one character puts it, “I lived on Class Struggle Street, now it’s European Way.
 But nothing has changed.”

-“Rounds” has its world premiere this week at the Sarajevo Film Festival.
+“Rounds” had its world premiere at the Sarajevo Film Festival and screened Friday at MIA in Rome.
 Komandarev spoke to Variety about Europe three decades after the fall of the Berlin Wall, how strong communities can shape a better future, and the power of cinema to change the world.

 The film is set on the eve of the 30th anniversary of the fall of communism in Bulgaria.
 A central debate in “Rounds” is whether anything has improved with three decades of democracy.
 How do you view the changes that have taken place?